 Having a car is very important to many people’s financial security.
-Car ownership gives people the freedom to travel where they want whenever they want to go.
-Even though many communities worldwide have great public transportation systems, the independence of a car is still unmatched.
+There are approximately 282 million registered vehicles in the United States.1 Car ownership gives people the freedom to travel where they want whenever they want to go.
 But you may still be asking yourself, “Should I sell my car?”
 And if so, there are a few things to keep in mind.

 Whether You Should Sell Your Current Car